Systemcluster/staticfilemap/README.md

 Specify the files to be included and the names they should be accessed by with the `files` and `names` attributes.
 These can either be strings containing values separated with `;`, or environment variables containing them when the `parse` attribute is set to `env`.
 Relative paths are resolved relative to `CARGO_MANIFEST_DIR`.
+If the `names` attribute is not specified, the names are inferred from the filenames.

 The compression level is controlled by the `compression` attribute.
 With a compression level above `0` the included files are compresed with LZ4.
-LZ4 accepts a compression level up to 16.
+LZ4 accepts a compression level up to `12`.

 Files can be accessed as `&'static [u8]` slices by the `get(name)` and `get_match(name)` functions at runtime.
 `get_match(name)` accepts partial names if only one name matches. `keys()` returns a list of all keys.